Kung Fu Parents Guide

 - Marissa Cuevas as Nadia

-These age ratings provide guidance to consumers, parents, in particular, to help them to decide Which Series is good or not for their kids. and Age ratings are systems used to ensure that entertainment content, such as films, tv shows, and Series, is clearly labeled with a minimum age recommendation based on the content they have.
+These age ratings we provide guidance to consumers, parents, in particular, to help them to decide whether Which TV-Series is good or not for their kids. and Age ratings are systems used to ensure that entertainment content, such as games, but also films, tv shows, and TV-Show, is clearly labeled with a minimum age recommendation based on the content they have.

-You can also help other parents and us by commenting on our Comment box. we are always ready to welcome you.
+You can also help us and other parents by commenting on our Comment box. we are always ready to welcome you.